 Transportation system is important not only for the public commuters but also for businesses to function.
 In fact, the economy relies a great deal on the transportation industry for the procurement of goods and services and to transport them from one place to another and ultimately to its consumers.
 This entails a need for a transportation system robust and flexible that it can competently respond to an important thing that the economy thrives off of, delivering products and services without delay and in reduced costs.
 This is only one of the many reasons that your transportation proposal needs to primarily respond to.
 Other reasons could be a growing demand for transportation organizations and manufacturing companies to work together to innovate the vehicles used to emit less greenhouse gases and participate in initiatives concerning climate change.
 This section in your proposal should successfully define the need your proposal has to address and appeal to the investors why such a project should be in the works.
 While there is a separate section to go in-depth with how your proposal produces economic and social benefits, this aspect could lightly tease on that.

-It is also important that as much as possible, this section is aligned with the client’s vision or that it is something specific to them so that they can resonate with it.
+It is also important that as much as possible, this section is aligned with the client’s vision statement or that it is something specific to them so that they can resonate with it.
 An alignment in ideals means there is intention to specifically cater to the client’s requirements and gives the other party an impression that deliberate research and analysis has been done to establish a link together.
 This should then mean that the proposal that you intend to distribute to as many investors as possible should not be identical but unique to each other.

 - Company Qualifications

 An effective transportation business proposal is one that has enough credibility for clients to entrust their resources and ultimately establish a relationship with you.
-If your organization has been awarded or is recognized by the industry as a whole to have rendered quality services and performances, this makes you stand out more than your competitors placing your proposal at a greater advantage.
+If your organization has been awarded or is recognized by the industry as a whole to have rendered quality services and performance plans, this makes you stand out more than your competitors placing your proposal at a greater advantage.
 This section can include references and customer feedback and testimonials with the promise to deliver the same services as you previously had to garner such acknowledgement.
 Ultimately, this section reassures clients and investors that if they were to make business with you, they know they have nothing to fear and worry about so do your best to write this section in a way that does not merely boast your credibility but rids the reader of doubt and anxiety.
 If you are a small transportation business that has yet to make itself known, there is a greater need to be convincing in your proposal.
 This can best be done through outlining the top-notch services your transportation company can provide.
 It is thus important that your project in the first place offers a niche that you understand and believe will make a long-lasting impact for the betterment of the transportation industry.

 If you took the suggestion to subtly tease how your proposal can benefit the market it is intended for as you defined the needs it addresses, this section should extensively expound more on what these advantages could be.
 Of course, it should be safe to assume that you have identified the goals you want your project to achieve.
 While outlining your goals, a helpful tool to ensure that these are feasible goals is through the use of the SMART Goal criteria as it helps you set goals that are specific, measurable, attainable, relevant and time-based or in short, SMART.
 As it suggests, your goals should be measurable to have a clear indication of when they are met and thus proving the feasibility of your project.

-In doing so, you are likely to distinguish what the possible outcomes could be and this could be in the form of a spike in revenue, business continuity, resolving past conflicts, efficient transport system that can improve customer feedback and the quality of your service delivery or that it can streamline economic development while ensuring that it produces less harmful gasses in the environment.
+In doing so, you are likely to distinguish what the possible outcomes could be and this could be in the form of a spike in revenue, business continuity plan, resolving past conflicts, efficient transport system that can improve customer feedback and the quality of your service delivery or that it can streamline economic development while ensuring that it produces less harmful gasses in the environment.
 However, these benefits can only be realized if at the same time, you have formulated objectives that can provide stepping stones in attaining them.

 - Project Budget

 This section of your proposal should not only indicate a detailed estimate of the total sum of money that should be allocated to fund your project, it also has to justify why it needs the amount of money that you stated for you to execute the whole project.
-This is to inform investors of where the money they are investing in that will serve as the business’ supposed budget is headed and to assure them that there are no unnecessary costs in the project that will be pocketed.
+This is to inform investors of where the money they are investing in that will serve as the business budget is headed and to assure them that there are no unnecessary costs in the project that will be pocketed.
 It is also important to note in your proposal that while you have accounted for the price lists of equipment, resources, marketing plans and the like, costs are still subjected to negotiation with a promise to flexibly allot the budget.

 5. Sales Forecast